ClaytonKnittel/1brc/README.md

 - Temperature readings are between -99.9 and 99.9 (inclusive), always with one fractional digit.
 - There is a maximum of 10,000 unique weather stations.

+Note that your code must work on any file that follows this format, but you may take advantage of the weather stations being chosen from `data/weather_stations.csv`.
+Optimizations that are tailored for this set of stations are encouraged, but you may not assume the names are from this file.

 ## Testing

 I haven't set up any testing framework, but I've provided an example program in examples/ that you can verify the output of your program against.
 As long as the outputs match exactly, your code is correct.